Segmentation and Estimation of Change-point Models: False Positive Control and Confidence Regions: Approximate -values

-Because of the restriction to a symmetric background for the Niu-Zhang statistic, it can suffer a serious loss of power when change-points are spaced irregularly, with some being close to others.
+Simulations indicate that \ref{NZalpha} is slightly conservative, as expected, so we have used simulated thresholds in comparing it to other procedures in Section 4.
+Because of the restriction to a symmetric background, SaRa can suffer a serious loss of power when change-points are spaced irregularly, with some being close to others.

-Table 1 compares the approximation \eq{2.1} and its variations by constraining $m_0\leq j-i, k-j\leq m_1$ with simulated values obtained from 2000 repetitions.
+Table 1 compares simulated values for the maximum of LLR with the approximation given in Theorem 2.1 for various values of $m$ (i) when the maximum is constrained by $m_0\leq j-i, k-j\leq m_1$ and (ii) for the related Poisson approximation that is appropriate when $m$ is so large compared to $b^2$ that the tail probability is not small.
+Some of the thresholds will be used in comparing different methods in Section 4.

-Some numerical experimentation, not reported here in detail, suggests that the approximation \eq{Seq} is also adequate.
+Some numerical experimentation, not reported here in detail, suggests that the approximation of Theorem 2.2 is also reasonably accurate.
 For example, for $m = 500$, the threshold $b = 4.34$ yields the probability 0.051, while simulations (2500) repetitions give the probability 0.045.

+In Section 4 we compare the methods described above with the widely applied method of \cite{OlVe04} and a threshold version of the method of \cite{Mu14}.
+For completeness we give appropriate approximations for their false positive control.
+Consider